AnthonyRuberto/Pb_Spz_singleCell/README.md

 ## Outputs

-In the event you do not want to perform the analysism, the .rds files from each step can be downloaded from this repository.
-You can find these files in the output folder.
-Simply download and unzip.
+In the event you do not want to perform the analysis, the .rds files from each step can be downloaded from Zenedo

 ## Links